Taking on Black Friday in a cost-of-living crisis

 The first step you can take to help with this is unsubscribing from marketing texts and emails.
 By cutting out the constant prompts to go onto the shopping site in the first place, you’ll be freeing yourself from these pressures.
 Apps like Cleanfox can help you easily opt-out and clean your email inbox.

-Social Media has a real impact on people’s compulsive purchases.
+Social media has a real impact on people’s compulsive purchases.
 Muting the businesses you follow on social media can help you be less tempted to purchase.
 However, as businesses rely a lot on ads on those platforms, you may not be able to fully close the door to exposure.

-So another simple way to protect yourself is to reduce your social media during those times.
+Another simple way to protect yourself is to reduce your social media during those times.
 Most smartphones now have settings that allow you to control the time spent on specific apps on a daily basis.

 Don’t give in to scarcity panic